 29. District Appointments.
 It is evident that the utmost care is needed in the selection of collectors or chiefs of the Indian districts.
 Their powers are considerable, and no pains must be spared to select the best men that can be got.
 Ability, good character, and personal knowledge of the principles upon which British administration is conducted are the three main qualifications.
 Every Indian subject of the Queen Empress has exactly the same right as her subjects living in the United Kingdom, or in the colonies and dependencies of the Crown, to compete for the Civil Service of India, from whose ranks men are chosen for the office of collector.
 An annual examination is held at the centre of the empire in London, at which all candidates from all quarters of the British Empire, who have satisfied the tests prescribed as to age and nationality and proof of good moral character, may compete for the Indian Civil Service.
 The same papers are set to all, and the same time is allowed for their answers.
 The candidate's name does not appear upon his answers, and the examiners only know him by a number, so that they cannot tell who is the author of the papers which they have to mark.
-Those who get the highest marks obtain the reward of being selected as candidates, and after a short period of probation in England and further examination they are enrolled, if finally successful, in the Civil Service of India.
-Bv their residence in England candidates who may have lived in other parts of the British Empire acquire some personal knowledge of the institutions and public life of the country on whose behalf they are sent to conduct the British administration of India.
-At present the number of civil servants so selected and serving in India is 1003, including the natives of India who have succeeded in the public competition.
+Those who get the highest marks obtain the reward of being selected as candidates, and after a short period of probation in England and further examination they are enrolled, if finally successful, in the Civil Service of India. their residence in England candidates who may have lived in other parts of the British Empire acquire some personal knowledge of the institutions and public life of the country on whose behalf they are sent to conduct the British administration of India. present the number of civil servants so selected and serving in India is 1003, including the natives of India who have succeeded in the public competition.
 After their enlistment in the ranks of the Civil Service the selected candidates are trained in the various grades and departments of that service, and when qualified for the posts they are appointed to be district judges or district collectors.
-As a general rule no subject of the Queen can attain to the rank of collector except by means of this public competition, but in the case of natives of India power has been taken by an Act of Parliament to appoint them by direct selection for certain civil offices, if they are of proved merit and ability.
-The statute passed by Parliament in the 33rd year of the reign of Queen Victoria explains what is meant by "natives of India."
+No European subject of the Queen Empress can attain to the rank of collector except by means of this public competition, but in the case of natives of India power has been taken by, an Act of Parliament to appoint them by direct selection, although they may have failed to win an appointment by means of competitive examination.
+At present there are 44 native civil servants so appointed.
+They used to be called statutory civilians.